 By Dave Mance III

-Dave Mance III is the editor of Northern Woodlands magazine.
+Dave Mance III is the editor of Northern Woodlands, and yes, is enamored with outliers.
 The illustration for this column was drawn by Adelaide Tyrol.
-The Outside Story is assigned and edited by Northern Woodlands (northernwoodlands.org) and is sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation: email@example.com.
+The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of the New Hampshire Charitable Foundation.